cvondrick/torch-ffmpeg/README.md

 `frames` will be a T x 3 x W x H tensor, where T is number of frames read, and W and H is width and height.
 In the example above, T = 10.

-## Hacking
+## Options

-If you want to, for example, change the frame rate or seek to different parts of the video, you can modify the `ffmpeg` command in `torch-ffmpeg.lua` as you see fit.
-It will accept any command line option your ffmpeg program accepts.
+If you want to specify different options, such as a different starting point or change the frame rate, you can pass additional options to FFmpeg like so:

+    vid = FFmpeg('video.mp4', '-r 10') -- 10 fps
+    vid = FFmpeg('video.mp4', '-ss 00:00:07') -- seek to 7sec mark

+Note that seeking is approximate, but fast.